killercup/presentation-declarative-programming-in-rust/Readme.md

 ::: notes

-Here are a number of somewhat arbitrary questions that you can ask about a code base
+Here are a number of somewhat arbitrary questions that you can ask about a code base.

+The main idea is this:
+Make your code easier to reason about.

-Since this is a very broad topic, the questions are very generic.
+Since this is a very broad topic, these questions are very generic.
-Add ones that are specific to your problem domain as needed!
+Add ones that are specific to your problem domain as needed.

 :::